tmgasek/tomaszgasek.com-v2/src/content/post/go-notes.md

 tags: ["notes", "go"]
 ---

-Goals of go

--   simplicity, safety, readability
--   ease of expressing algorithms
--   orthogonality
--   one right way to do things

-### 00 - Intro and Why Use Go?

-Easy to deploy - put a go program in container and good to go.

-### 01 - Hello world!

-### 02 - Simple Example

-### 03 - Basic Types
+# 03 - Basic Types

-In go there are only 25 keywords!
+In go there are only 25 keywords

 In an intepretive lang like Python, when you do `a = 2`, a is an obj that represents or masquerades as a number in the interpreter - eventually the